pantheon-systems/documentation/source/_docs/style-guide.md

 </div>

 ## Panels
 Use panels for extraneous but useful information such as troubleshooting sections or pro tips that would be distracting or can be skipped over by a large portion of readers.
 This is primarily used in an effort to promote readability of a page.
-Well, and videos.

 <div class="style-example" markdown="1">
 <div class="panel panel-drop panel-guide" id="accordion">